• Skip to primary navigation

 The key to success, though, is understanding the rules for United Basic Economy before purchasing a ticket.
 If you can play by the rules, you can save yourself cash and miles on Basic Economy tickets.

-At the same point, flying Basic Economy on United or any carrier isn’t going to be a great option for everyone.
+At the same time, flying Basic Economy on United or any carrier isn’t going to be a great option for everyone.
 Nor will everyone want to.

 Have you flown United Basic Economy?
 If so, would you fly it again?